NoticeboardNotices and information

-- Limited trial resumption of restricted services of Holy Communion during August and opening of the church for individual private prayer – Monday-Wednesday mornings
+- Limited trial resumption of restricted services of Holy Communion during August and opening of the church for individual private prayer – Sunday and Wednesday mornings

 - Small funerals now possible in church

 Following recent relaxation of COVID-19 restrictions on opening churches (see detailed Church of England guidance here), it is now possible to allow limited safe access to St Luke’s for limited services of corporate worship and individual private prayer, subject to careful conditions being met.
 These include everyone entering the church following the written instructions inside the church porch and on the service Link sheet about wearing a face-mask, using hand sanitiser and where to sit, and maintaining the Government guidance on Social Distancing.
 St Luke’s church will now be open for individual private prayer between 9 am and 12 noon each Monday, Tuesday and Wednesday.

 We have carried out a full Risk Assessment and are ensuring that the surfaces and door fittings etc. likely to have been contacted by people are carefully cleaned after each morning opening period.
 However, necessarily, we cannot eliminate all risks involved in coming into the church during the pandemic and individuals are advised to take special care, particularly with regard to the risk to others entering or already present in the building.

 Government guidance still strongly recommends that people deemed to be at particular risk of severe disease from COVID-19, including the over-70s as well as those with serious underlying health conditions, should minimise their risk of infection by continuing to follow the current stay at home and social distancing guidance.